lhao03/personal-site-v2/content/blog/course-review.md

 ## Biology
 ### BIOL 112
-I took this introductory biology course in the summer of Covid 19.
+I took this introductory biology course in the summer of covid 19.
 Having not taken Biology 30, I found this course pretty manageable.
 If you remember grade 12 biology you will be set.

 ### BIOL 200
 This course helped me really appreciate the biology of our body!
+My instructor, Vivienne, made the course really engaging and taught the content in a fun and effective way.
+She also let us stamp and draw all over her zoom slides.
+Despite the course being all online, Vivienne made sure that we had many chances to engage with herself and the other students.
+In addition, the course content is super interesting, and helped me reinforce concepts I learned in MICB 202.

 ---